Multitask Learning and Bandits via Robust Statistics: Robust Multitask Contextual Bandits

 The algorithm is executed as follows.
 If $t \in \cB_m$ and a new arrival is observed at instance $j$, we first use the forced-sample estimators to find the highest estimated reward achievable among the $K$ arms at instance $j$.
-These estimates allow us to identify a subset of arms $\cK \subseteq K$ whose rewards are within some tuning parameter $h/2$ of the estimated optimal reward.
+These estimates allow us to identify a subset of arms $\cK \subseteq K$ whose rewards are within $h/2$ of the estimated optimal reward.
 Then, within this set, we pull the arm $k \in \cK$ that has the highest estimated reward according to the all-sample estimators.
-For a more detailed description of this approach, see \cite{bastani2020online}.